Last Updated on 14/08/2023

 Wall hooks are a simple way to get more storage space out of a small room.
 They take up no floor space, making them perfect for those with no closet and limited dresser space.
 They’re practical for hanging individual outfits, or for jackets, bathrobes and coats you often reach for.

 Wall hooks come in many different shapes, sizes, and materials.
-You can buy plastic ones for less than $2 at any hardware store, but keep in mind that cheap options might not hold up well over time.
+You can buy plastic ones for less than $2 at any hardware store.
+Just keep in mind that cheap options might not hold up well over time.
 If you have money to spend on your wall hooks, then consider investing in metal ones.
 They’ll last forever.

 A couple of tips for storing clothes on wall hooks: